Fever (Aerosmith song): Garth Brooks version

 Country music artist Garth Brooks covered the song in 1995, retitled as "The Fever".

 Content

-Brooks's country rock-generated version featured altered lyrics, describing a rodeo star addicted to his profession (e.g., "He's got a split finger wrap and his rope's pulled way too tight / He's got a lunatic smile 'cause he's really drawn deep tonight.")
+Brooks's country rock-generated version featured altered lyrics written by Dan Roberts and Bryan Kennedy which replace the references to drug use and promiscuity with those describing a bull rider addicted to his profession instead (e.g., "He's got a split finger wrap and his rope's pulled way too tight / He's got a lunatic smile 'cause he's really drawn deep tonight.").
+As a result of the lyrical changes, Roberts and Kennedy are credited alongside Tyler and Perry as songwriters on Brooks's version.

 The cover was included on his album Fresh Horses.
 That album's second single, it peaked #23 on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart and #2 on the RPM Top Country Tracks charts in Canada.
 Brooks also included the song in his live shows and it appeared on his 1998 album Double Live.